 6. Always Be Searching for New Ones

 As you progress in your career, you may find that you need new mentors to inspire you and provide guidance.
-Others will fall away as one or both sides realize the need no longer exist.
+Others will fall away as one or both sides realize the need no longer exists.
 Remain open to multiple new connections, both short-term and longstanding.

 7. Look for Ways to Reverse Mentor